mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-textures.md

 These textures and meshes have been thoroughly compared on the individual asset level, with the best being recombined into a seamless and coherent custom visual experience wholly unique to {{ site.skyrim-project }}.
 The visual overhaul found in {{ site.skyrim-project }} is the culmination of hundreds of mods, from dozens of artists, together working thousands of hours for more than 10 years.

-See below for a list of just some of the cornerstone artists and mod authors that have contributed.
-Please endorse, donate, or leave comments of support for their contributions to the modding community.

 ## Mesh & Texture Mods